mukhal/grace/README.md

 ```
 python download_models.py --task gsm8k --lm flan-t5
 ```
 Which will save the downloaded model to `ckpts/discrim/'

+**Note:** Not all the discriminators have been uploaded yet.
+Will keep uploading more over the next few weeks.

 ## Coming Soon
 A multitask-trained discriminator on several reasoning tasks!